Plesiopterys: Skull

 The skull of specimen SMNS 16812, while well preserved, has a rather crushed skull, with multiple skeletal elements having been broken off, rotated, or otherwise obliterated.
 On the premaxilla, four or five alveoli are present, along with five premaxillary teeth, which is a plesiomorphic feature for plesiosaurs.
 Its skull is intermediary between the more primitive Thalassiodracon and the more derived Plesiosaurus.

 The pterygoids are unique in that they possess grooves on the dorsal surface, and extend within the posterior interpterygoid vacuities and the pterygoid covering of the ventral surface of the basisphenoid.
 There has been some debate regarding the interpretations of the location of the suture between the vomer and the pterygoid, but it is most likely located at the anterior end of the anterior interpterygoid vacuity.
 This anterior interpterygoid vacuity is rather large, and is bigger than those in Thalassiodracon, Rhomaleosaurus, and Leptocleidus.
 The large anterior interpterygoid vacuity is not a general autapomorphy.
 The pterygoid possess thin flanges and extend within the posterior interpterygoid vacuities, and the pterygoid covering of the ventral surface of the basisphenoid.
 Furthermore, there is no visible suture between the flanges and the quadrate rami of the pterygoids.
 Dorsally, the thin pterygoid surface displays paired grooves that are oriented posterolateral to anteromedial.
 This feature is unlike those seen in any known plesiosaur, and is similar to the closed palate on nothosaurs.
 The cultriform process of the parasphenoid divides the pterygoids, extending towards the posterior end of the anterior interpterygoid vacuity, and is rather narrow.
 Unlike other early plesiosaurs, there is no evidence of a structure for articulation for a quadrate, but that may be due to degradation.

 The mandible retains a prominent mandibular ridge, unlike the rest of plesiosaurids, which have lost the feature.
 Akin to Plesiosaurus, Plesiopterys has a simple and unreinforced lower jaw symphysis.
 Unfortunately, the rest of the mandibular elements of SMNS 16812 are too crushed to identify, so no further significant features could be identified.

 The braincase of SMNS 16812 is similarly obstructed, being dislocated from the rest of the skull.
 However, the exoccipital/opisthotics, basioccipital, and the supraoccipital elements are similar to that seen in Thalassiodracon.

-Postcranium

-The postcranium of Plesiopterys contains 39 cervical vertebrae, which is greater than the plesiomorphic number of about 30-32 cervical vertebrae.
-The neck length of Plesiopterys suggests that it is likely transitional in terms of neck morphology compared to Plesiosaurs.
-The neural arches do not have zygosphene-zygantrum articulations and are shorter than the vertebral centra, which is a state shared with plesiosaurians.
-The centra themselves are about the same width and length.
-The humerus is also similar to the plesiosaurian type; it is angled so that the anterior end is angled for articulation with the radius, and the posterior end for the articulation with the ulna.
-This further suggests that it is in an adult stage.